fhnw-bacnet-it/fhnw-bacnet-it.github.io/page_content/demo_app_directory/README.md

 The project __directory-binding-dnssd__ provides a DNSSD directory binding implementation.
 Instead of using the DNSSD binding, we will implement a __DummyDirectoryBinding__ in this example.
-The __ch.fhnw.bacnetit.ase.network.directory.api.DirectoryService__ class is the directory information access used by bacnet devices.
+The __ch.fhnw.bacnetit.ase.network.directory.api.DirectoryService__ class is the directory access used by application and bacnet devices.
 All directory bindings have to implement the __ch.fhnw.bacnetit.ase.network.directory.api.DirectoryBinding__ interface.

-- Create java class DummyDirectoryBinding.java
+- Create a java class called __DummyDirectoryBinding.java__ that implements DirectoryBinding.

 ```java
 import java.net.URI;